 A STA may operate in one of two power states:

-— Awake: STA is fully powered.
+— Awake: STA is able to transmit and receive DMG frames.

-— Doze: STA is not able to transmit or receive and consumes very low power.
+— Doze: STA is not able to transmit and receive DMG frames.

 The manner in which a STA transitions between these two power states shall be determined by the STA’s Power Management mode: